-Upon completion of Spark's RTO with Mongoose, in which the Company's interest in Spark will be exchanged for an interest in Mongoose, the Company expects its interest in Mongoose to be diluted below a controlling interest.
-Refer to Note 5.
+Upon completion of Spark's RTO with Mongoose, in which the Company's interest in Spark will be exchanged for an interest in Mongoose, the Company's interest in Mongoose will be diluted below a controlling interest.
+Refer to Notes 5 and 22.